Degree Requirements

 S.J.D.
 Degree Requirements

-The S.J.D. degree will be conferred on those persons who have completed a dissertation approved by the Graduate Committee and who have successfully defended the dissertation in an oral examination by a committee consisting of the dissertation supervisor and two other faculty members learned in the field of the candidate's research.
-The dissertation must make an original contribution to the legal literature and demonstrate mastery of the principals of scholarly research, critical analysis, and reasoned presentation of results.
+• S.J.D. degree candidates must complete a dissertation approved by the Graduate Committee and successfully defend the dissertation in an oral examination.
+The dissertation must make an original contribution to legal literature and demonstrate mastery of the principles of scholarly research and critical analysis.
 It is expected that the dissertation will be publishable as a book or a series of law review articles.
-Upon completion of the oral examination, the committee of examiners will report to the faculty its opinion of the candidate's work and fitness for the degree.
+The oral examination is held by a committee consisting of the dissertation supervisor and two other faculty members.
+After the examination, the committee will report to the faculty its opinion of the candidate’s work and fitness for the degree.
+The dissertation may be submitted and the oral exam held at any time within five years of the student’s admission to the S.J.D. program.
+This period may be extended if the student shows good cause submitted in writing to the Graduate Studies Committee.

 GRADUATE STUDIES OFFICE